-Podiatrists and Laser Center located in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, Sullivan, and Monticello, Illinois
+Podiatrists located in Springfield, Decatur, Carlinville, and Shelbyville, IL.

 The surgeons at the Foot & Ankle Center of Illinois offer comprehensive diagnostic and treatment services for foot and ankle fractures.
 Whether you sustain a fracture in a car accident or fall, or you experience cracks in your bone due to age-related health issues, we offer both conservative and surgical treatment plans to help you recover fully.
 We strive to keep you weight bearing during recovery.
 Also, request our ankle fracture care.
-Don’t let the ER dictate who provides treatment.
-Schedule a consultation today at the Foot & Ankle Center of Illinois online or by calling the office nearest you in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, Sullivan, and Monticello, Illinois.
+DON'T LET THE ER DICTATE WHO PROVIDES TREATMENT.

 Fractures Q & A